TollyH/AssEmbly/Documentation/Language.md

 Each bit of this number can be considered as a `true` (`1`) or `false` (`0`) value as to whether the flag is "set" or not.

-The file end flag is set to `1` by the `RFC` operation if the character that has just been read from the currently open file was the last character in that file.
+The file end flag is set to `1` by the `RFC` operation if the byte that has just been read from the currently open file was the last byte in that file.
 It is reset to `0` only upon opening a file again.

 The carry flag is set to `1` after a mathematical or bitwise operation if the result of that operation caused the destination register to go below `0` and wrap around to the upper limit, go above the limit of a 64-bit integer and wrap around to `0` (more info in the section on maths), otherwise it is proactively set to `0`.